 Katherine Redlus is a classically trained harpist turned singer-songwriter that works with electroacoustic harp and electronics.
 Her music is a deep dive into gothic, mystical and ethereal themes.
 She graduated in 2016 from USC Thornton School of Music, where she pursued a masters degree in harp performance with teacher JoAnn Turovsky.
 Prior to that, she studied at music at New York University and acting at the William Esper Studio in NYC.
 Interests include new music, all things avant-garde, acting, and working with harp and electronics.
-She is currently running a crowdfunding campaign in March-April 2018 to finish her debut album for voice, electric harp and electronics, titled BRUTAL WALTZ to be released in summer of 2018.
+She is currently running a crowdfunding campaign in March-April 2018 to finish her debut album for voice, electric harp and electronics, titled BRUTAL WALTZ to be released in December of 2018.

 Katherine Redlus is a classically trained harpist turned singer-songwriter.
 She is currently working on her first solo album for harp, voice, and electronics - scheduled to be released in late spring of 2018.
 The project is an exercise in building songs with harp and synthesized/noise sounds only - finding ways to filter the harp to sound like a variety of different things.